-Industrial Vision & Processing
+Industrial Vision and Processing

 Necessity of digital image processing stems from the importance of the processing of a scene data for a human interpretation and for an autonomous machine perception.
 Digital image processing has a broad range of applications such as remote sensing, image and data storage for transmission and industrial automation.